Leaflet: information for the user

 If you take more Medoclav than you should

-If you take too much Medoclav, you may experience symptoms such as stomach upset (nausea, vomiting, or diarrhea) or convulsions.
+If you take too much Medoclav, symptoms such as stomach upset (nausea, vomiting, or diarrhea) or seizures may occur.
 Consult your doctor as soon as possible.
-Bring the packaging with you to show the doctor.
+Take the package with you to show the doctor.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+It is recommended to take the package and the leaflet of the medication to the healthcare professional.

 If you forget to take Medoclav

 If you forget to take a dose, take it as soon as you remember.
 Do not take the next dose too soon, wait at least 4 hours before taking the next dose.
-Do not take a double dose to make up for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-Continue taking Medoclav until you complete the treatment, even if you feel better.
-You need to take the complete treatment to cure the infection.
-If you do not, the surviving bacteria may cause you to get the infection again.
+Continue taking Medoclav until you finish the treatment, even if you feel better.
+You need to complete the full treatment to cure the infection.
+If you do not, the surviving bacteria may cause the infection to return.

 Allergic reactions: